yadielc/CPTWordpress/README.md

 On this project you will find:

-1. posttypes.php - a basic plugin used to create the custom post types.
+1. <strong>posttypes.php</strong> - a basic plugin used to create the custom post types.